 Naturally, these motives will differ significantly and will vary according to the inclination of the individual, depending upon which features of numismatics appeal to them most forcibly.
 Some will find the speculative possibilities the greatest attraction and will collect only for financial gain.
 These, however, should be considered dealers, rather than collectors.

 In the domain of art, coins and medals occupy an important place.
 They furnish instantaneous ocular proof of the attained stage in its development at all times and are unimpeachable contemporaneous witnesses to its progress.
-Nothing will illustrate more strikingly the advance of art, from the crude attempts in the earliest times until it reached its greatest perfection centuries later—its gradual decline and almost total eclipse during the darkness and turmoil of the Middle Ages and its rejuvenation thereafter — than a series of coins covering the period involved.
-The features of numerous historical personages, as well as the costumes worn in past ages, are known to us only from coins and medals, on which they are faithfully reproduced by contemporary artists.
+Nothing will illustrate more strikingly the advance of art, from the crude attempts in the earliest times until it reached its greatest perfection centuries later—its gradual decline and almost total eclipse during the darkness and turmoil of the Middle Ages and its rejuvenation thereafter—than a series of coins covering the period involved.
+The features of numerous historical personages, as well as the costumes worn in past ages, are known to us only from coins and medals, on which contemporary artists faithfully reproduce them.

 The economist may be chiefly interested in coins as money and will find his cabinet indispensable in the study of the monetary systems of nations, the relative value of the precious metals at various periods, the fineness and weights of the world’s coins, and the purchasing power at different times and in different localities.